The Non-Orientable Topology of Condorcet's Paradox: Results

-\begin{definition} A surface $\Surface{\PPCont{\3}}$ is a topological model of $\PPCont{\3}$ when it is homeomorphic to the result of taking a topological model $\Surface{\PPValid{\3}}$ and identifying the subspaces that represent the two preference cycles in a manner that aligns their reference orientations.
-We say that preference cycles are \term{realised} in $\Surface{\PPCont{\3}}$ when they are realised in the corresponding $\Surface{\PPValid{\3}}$, and \term{unrealised} otherwise. \end{definition}
+\begin{Definition} A surface $\Surface{\PPCont{\3}}$ is a topological model of $\PPCont{\3}$ when it is homeomorphic to the result of taking a topological model $\Surface{\PPValid{\3}}$ and identifying the subspaces that represent preference cycles according to their reference orientations.
+We say that preference cycles are \term{realised} in $\Surface{\PPCont{\3}}$ when they are realised in $\Surface{\PPValid{\3}}$ and \term{unrealised} otherwise. \end{Definition}